Vaquita: Reproduction

 Vaquitas reach sexual maturity from three to six years old.
 Vaquitas have synchronous reproduction, suggesting that calving span is greater than a year.
-Their pregnancies last from 10 to 11 months.
-Vaquitas give birth about every other year to a single calf.
-They give birth between the months of February and April.
+Their pregnancies last from 10 to 11 months, and vaquita calves are nursed by their mothers for 6–8 months until becoming independent.
+Vaquitas give birth about every other year to a single calf, usually between the months of February and April.
+Because of their low reproduction rates, long gestation periods and larger species size, vaquitas are considered a K-selected species.
+K-selected species are more vulnerable to extinction as they cannot repopulate at the rate of r-selected species.
+Vaquitas are on the brink of extinction because their numbers are few and they cannot replenish their population fast enough to exceed the number of vaquitas dying off.